-RunJS uses Babel to transpile your code.
-It's enabled by default but can be toggled from this tab.
+Transpilation - RunJS uses Babel to transpile your code.
 Also provided here are optional Babel plugins that enable various TC39 proposals.
-These proposals range from stages 1 to 4 with the more mature proposal plugins being enabled by default.
+These proposals range from stages 1 to 4, with the more mature proposal plugins being enabled by default.

-More information can be found out about these proposal plugins via the following links:
+More information can be found about these proposal plugins via the following links:

-A large selection of themes are also available that have been inspired by popular colour palettes and themes from other editors, here is a list along with their relevant credit:
+Theme - A selection of themes are available that have been inspired by popular colour palettes and themes from other editors.
+Here is a list along with their relevant credit: